What is Surrealism? (Guide to Surrealist History & Artworks)

 Among them were well-known artists such as André Masson, Joan Miró, Marcel Duchamp, and others.

-Due to two diametrically opposed ideologies, methods, and rivalries, two Surrealist groups were formed.
+Due to two diametrically opposed ideologies, methods, and rivalries, two surrealist groups were formed.

 Surrealist Manifestos